robalb/my-website/astro-website/drafts.md

 Browse around to see my projects

 Hi, I’m Alberto.
 I’m a computer science student at uniMib, living in the suburbs of Milan.
 In my free time i work on web projects i consider interesting and play ctfs , sometimes writing articles about the challenges i meet.

+grammar correction

+Hi, I'm Alberto.
+I'm a computer science student at uniMib, living in Milan, Italy.
+I like to work on projects that span the topics of cyber security, web development, and distributed systems, occasionally writing about the challenges I encounter.